 The winter solstice, that brief moment when the sun is exactly over the Tropic of Capricorn, will take place on Dec.
-21 at 11:28 a.m.
+21 at 11:19 p.m.
 EST.

 While the winter solstice features the longest night of the year for those of us freezing in the Northern Hemisphere, it also brings with it the hope of more light in the days and months that follow.
 Because the sun is at its lowest arc in the sky, the 21st is also a time to get out and see extremely long shadows.
 "Your noontime shadow on the solstice is the longest it will be all year," MNN's Melissa Breyer points out.
 "Relish those long legs while you can."

 Catch the Ursids meteor shower (Dec.
-23-24)
+21-22)

-Originating from debris shed by Comet 8P/Tuttle, the Ursids appear to originate from the constellation Ursa Minor.
-Bundle up, get comfortable, and gaze up on the evening of the 23rd or 24th to catch the peak of this holiday shower.
+Originating from debris shed by Comet 8P/Tuttle, the Ursids appear to stream from the constellation Ursa Minor.
+Bundle up, get comfortable, and gaze up on the evening of the 21st or 22nd to catch the peak of this holiday shower.